cja5553/ReadTheDocs_surgicalPLAN/docs/documentation/joint_finetuning.md

 # Joint finetuning

-Joint single-outcome finetuning trains a separate model for each postoperative outcome of interest.
+Joint (semi-supervised) single-outcome finetuning trains a separate model for each postoperative outcome of interest.
 The model jointly learns the structure of your clinical notes while learning to predict the outcome, ensuring it captures both the linguistic patterns of your institution's documentation style and the clinical features that drive your specific outcome.
 Unlike [multi-task finetuning](multitask_finetuning.md), this workflow is catered to a single specific outcome rather than multiple outcomes.

 ![Joint finetuning workflow](../img/joint_supervision_visualization.jpg)